 - Enter the email addresses of those you'd like to invite, and then click Invite to team.

 - Use each person's individual email address when inviting them.

-Note: If you sign in to Dropbox using Sign in with Apple and you enabled the Hide My Email option, you will have to add your real email address to your Dropbox account before upgrading your account to Dropbox Business.
+Note: If you log in to Dropbox using Sign in with Apple and you enabled the Hide My Email option, you will have to add your real email address to your Dropbox account before upgrading your account to a team account.